Facebook: Another Linkshim Bypass

 will consider //evilzone.org a relative location and won’t allow us create a hyperlink

-like <a href=”//evilzone.org”> and Facebook obviously have black listed
+like <a href=”//evilzone.org”> and FB did blacklisted

-The next try should be \/evilzone.org, since most browsers render \ back to / this usually bypass the check and create //evilzone.org (you can read more about this from @homrkov’s Evolution of Open Redirection post)
+\/evilzone.org, since most browsers render \ back to / this usually bypass the

-So // and \/ got caught.
+But both // and \/ got caught.
 At this

 point I concluded the linkshim uses number of blacklist based checks from \\,

-//, \/ and started fuzzing.
+//, \/ and attempted fuzzing.

-technique that could create this bypass. \%09/@site.com
+technique that could still cause another bypass. \%09/@site.com

-Feb 1, 2015 6:33am - Inital Report
+Feb 1, 2015 6:33am - Initial Report

 Feb 1, 2015 6:47am - More Clarification sent